kedacore/keda-docs/content/scalers/apache-kafka-topic.md

 **Parameter list:**

+- `brokerList`: comma separated list of Kafka brokers "hostname:port" to connect to for bootstrap (DEPRECATED).
 - `bootstrapServers`: comma separated list of Kafka brokers "hostname:port" to connect to for bootstrap.
 - `consumerGroup`: consumer group used for checking the offset on the topic and processing the related lag.
 - `topic`: topic on which processing the offset lag.